 When is the cheapest time to fly?

-According to a 2022 study conducted by CheapAir, January and February are the least expensive months of the year to fly, compared to flights in December during the busy holiday season.
-For summer travel, planning for an August departure date could help you rake in more savings compared to the earlier summer months.
+According to a 2023 study conducted by CheapAir, January and February are the least expensive months of the year to fly, compared to flights in December during the busy holiday season.
+For summer travel, planning for an August departure date could help you rake in more savings compared to flying in June or July.

 As for the cheapest day of the week to fly, the middle of the week — such as a Tuesday or Wednesday — tends to be more affordable.
-In fact, according to CheapAir, choosing a Tuesday or Wednesday flight could save you an average of $56 to $57 per airline ticket.
+In fact, according to CheapAir, choosing a Tuesday or Wednesday flight could save you an average of $94 to $100 per ticket, compared to flying on Sunday.

 How to save on air travel

 • Book ahead.
 Timing is everything and can translate to major savings when purchasing airline tickets.
-According to the same study conducted by CheapAir, the best time to book a domestic flight is about 76 days before your travel date, on average.
+According to the same study conducted by CheapAir, the best time to book a domestic flight is between 46 to 164 days before your travel date.

 • Set price alerts.
 Monitoring flight prices can be a job in and of itself.
 Automate where you can.
 Sites like Skyscanner, Hopper, Kayak and Google Flights let you set price alerts and will notify you when the airline ticket you’re hoping to purchase drops below a certain price point.